jasontbright/cs372/README.txt

 At this point, adding more functionality is merely writing code that recognizes the correct trigger and handles it.
 Then put the object in the proper order for the chain.

+I must say, I actually like this - if I discover some 'bug' I just need to write a handler for it and put it in the list.
+Done.

 Used research and code(heavily modified) from https://sourcemaking.com/design_patterns/chain_of_responsibility/cpp/1 http://www.dofactory.com/net/chain-of-responsibility-design-pattern